February 24, 2016

 “Applying for Accreditation was a multi-year effort by our small staff and dedicated Board of Directors” said Christie DeBoer, Executive Director.
 “This process enabled the Wallkill Valley Land Trust to improve our policies and practices, vastly enhancing the impact of our work in permanent land conservation in Ulster County.
 Achieving the distinction of accreditation from the Land Trust Alliance Accreditation Commission highlights our dedication and commitment to operate at the highest standards for land trusts.
 Our efforts will help make the mid-Hudson Valley an even better place for future generations to live, work, and play.”

-The Wallkill Valley Land Trust (WVLT), was founded in 1987 as a non-profit organiation dedicated to preserving the unique rural character of Southern Ulster County.
+The Wallkill Valley Land Trust (WVLT), was founded in 1987 as a non-profit organization dedicated to preserving the unique rural character of Southern Ulster County.

-WVLT has conserved 33 public and private parcels totaling about 2,500 acres, including the Wallkill Valley Rail Trail, the Rosendale Trestle, three CSA farms and a variety of agricutltural properties and important habitats, including wetlands and forests.
+WVLT has conserved 35 public and private parcels totaling over 2,500 acres, including the Wallkill Valley Rail Trail in New Paltz and Gardiner, three CSA farms and a variety of agricutltural properties and important habitats, including wetlands and forests.

-To fulfill its mission, WVLT collaborates with many local and regional organizations, including the Wallkill Valey Rail Trail Association, Open Space Institute (OSI), Scenic Hudson, the Mohonk Preserve, Historic Huguenot Street, SUNY New Paltz and the Hudson River Estuary Program of the NYS Department of Environmental Conservation.
-WVLT is also a member of the Land Trust Alliance, a national organzation of over 1,700 land trusts.
+To fulfill its mission, WVLT collaborates with many local and regional organizations, including the Wallkill Valley Rail Trail Association, Open Space Institute (OSI), Scenic Hudson, the Mohonk Preserve, Historic Huguenot Street, SUNY New Paltz and the Hudson River Estuary Program of the NYS Department of Environmental Conservation.
+WVLT is also a member of the Land Trust Alliance, a national organzation of over 1,700 land trusts and was recongized as an accredited land trust in 2016.

 The Wallkill Valley Land Trust’s